 Yandoit is about a 15-minute drive north of Hepburn-Hepburn Springs, and is located at the intersection of Yandoit Creek Road and Hepburn-Newstead Road.
-As well as a primary school and XCFA station, there are several reserves and accommodation businesses located in the area.
+As well as a primary school, CFA station, community hall and Yandoit Cultural there are several reserves and accommodation businesses located in the area.